 In terms of audio, EQ typically works on the audible frequency range between 20 Hz and 20,000 Hz though some EQ units are capable of affecting frequencies beyond this audible range.

-By adjusting the balance between audible frequencies, I mean that EQ can raise the level of (boost) some frequencies while lowering the level (cutting) some other frequencies.
+By adjusting the balance between audible frequencies, EQ can raise the level of (boost) some frequencies while lowering the level of (cutting) some other frequencies.
 It may simultaneously leave other frequencies untouched while completely removing other frequencies from the signal altogether.

 Another way of looking at EQ is as a frequency-specific volume/gain control.
 We can turn up some frequencies while turning others down.

 EQ is an invaluable tool for audio mixing.
-Equalization, along with compression, are the two most commonly-used tools in audio mixing and mastering.
+Equalization and compression are the two most commonly-used tools in audio mixing and mastering.